[Tolen Ren's memory]

 just throw it in the stew.

-to put on my slippers.
+on my slippers.
 Lidell will take good care of you.

 LIDELL: Would you like a drink?